barrettotte/Kanpachi/README.md

 ## Project Goals
-- [ ] Phase 1 - CLI commands to fetch source
-- [ ] Phase 2 - CLI commands to execute SQL, CL, and shell
+- [ ] Phase 1 - CLI commands to create profiles, fetch source, and execute commands (SQL, CL, shell)
-- [ ] Phase 3 - CLI commands to update source
+- [ ] Phase 2 - CLI commands to update source
-- [ ] Phase 4 - API over Kanpachi.LIB
+- [ ] Phase 3 - API over Kanpachi.LIB

 After the API is written, I plan to make a VS Code extension as a frontend to the Kanpachi API in a separate repository.
+However, I'm only working on this project when I'm in the mood to.
+So, it might be awhile on a lot of this.

 ## References